Sonali108/LetsUpgrade/READMEassing4.md

 Assingment 4
-Quation1: sum of n numbers with the help of while loop''' sum=0 i=1 while i<=10:
+Quation1: '''sum of n numbers with the help of while loop''' sum=0 i=1 while i<=10: